V-Sekai/world/proposed/01_overview.md

 ## Prototype 0: Push an asset to a service

+Work on the function calls for sanitization and validation service.

 Before the game client/server architecture is sound, we need to be able to push an asset to a service with sanitization and validation.
 This service will separate the colliders and other elements.
 Then, the game server pulls those colliders in.

 ## Prototype 1: Element Instantiation and Uploading